amousa1968/terraform-db-infrastructure/README.md

  export AWS_SECRET_ACCESS_KEY=
 ```

-# I will be using a CentOs Linux machine to do the following:
+# I will be using a Linux machine to do the following:

 - Install and setup Terraform.
 - Create Terraform code/files to define a simple PostgreSQL database resource for aws cloud providers.